Skip to Content

 In short, hydroponics is a method of growing fruits, vegetables, and other plants in self-contained systems that utilize water, light, nutrients, and a substrate other than soil.

 Distilled water is the most preferred type of water for hydroponic systems due to its lack of harmful contaminants.
-Once diluted with tap water, it is the best option.
+Once mixed with tap water, it is the best option.
 Alternatively, tap water that has undergone reverse osmosis filtration is another great choice.

 Hydroponics Basics